 Impact and influence

-Having a positive impact on their teams and partners within the practice system through persuading, convincing and bringing others round to their perspective.
-Understanding others’ perspectives and priorities will enable the first line leader to tailor their communication to suit their audience.
+An ability to have a positive impact on teams and partners within the practice system, through persuading, convincing and bringing others round to their perspective.
+Leaders understand other people’s viewpoints and priorities, and tailor their communication to suit their audience.

 Learning and developing others

 Holding to account